duthied/url-blacklist/README.md

 Found here: https://github.com/duthied/url-blacklist/tree/1.0

 v1.2
-Add an update endpoint to service to handle a POST with a list of JSON items to be added to the database
+Add an update endpoint to service to handle a POST with a list of JSON items to be added to the database + unit tests

 v1.3
 Add a queue that the update endpoint will add the list items to